Zekud/zekud/README.md

 -->
 I am Zekariyas Kumsa and I am software enginnering student in Addis Ababa Science and Technology University(AASTU).
 I am curious about Web development👨‍💻👨‍💻 and programming😎.

 🔭 I've already learnt react and  currently working on some projects.

 👯 I’m looking for internship opportunities and collaborate on react projects.

 ⚡ Fun fact: Did you know that honey never spoils?
-Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.
-              Just like good code, honey stands the test of time 🍯👩‍💻 #CodeAndHoney.
+Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.Just like good code, honey stands the test of time 🍯👩‍💻 #CodeAndHoney.

 👋 Pronouns: He/him.
 Just like code, clear communication is key!".

 🛠️ Tools & Technologies:
 <p align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original-wordmark.svg" alt="VS Code" width="40" height="40"/>